AriFordsham/GHCWiki/status/oct09.md

   general-purpose way for a programmer to add annotations to top-level definitions that can be consulted by a core-to-core pass, and for a core-to-core pass to pass information to its successors
-  \[Annotations\].
+  \[!Annotations\].
   We expect to use these annotations increasingly in GHC itself.

 ### Parallelism

-Most of the changes in this area in GHC 6.12.1 were described in our ICFP'09 paper [ Runtime Support for Multicore Haskell](http://www.haskell.org/~simonmar/bib/multicore-ghc-09_abstract.html).
+Most of the changes in this area in GHC 6.12.1 were described in our ICFP'09 paper \[!ICFP09b\][ Runtime Support for Multicore Haskell](http://www.haskell.org/~simonmar/bib/multicore-ghc-09_abstract.html).
 The highlights:

 - Load-balancing of sparks is now based on lock-free work-stealing queues.